 Symptoms.
 A clinical diagnosis of asthma is often prompted by symptoms such as episodic breathlessness, wheezing, cough, and chest tightness.
 Episodic symptoms after an incidental allergen exposure, seasonal variability of symptoms and a positive family history of asthma and atopic disease are also helpful diagnostic guides.
 Asthma associated with rhinitis may occur intermittently, with the patient being entirely asymptomatic between seasons or it may involve seasonal worsening of asthma symptoms or a background of persistent asthma.
 The patterns of these symptoms that strongly suggest an asthma diagnosis are variability; precipitation by non-specific irritants, such as smoke, fumes, strong smells, or exercise; worsening at night; and responding to appropriate asthma therapy.
+In some sensitized individuals, asthma may be exacerbated by seasonal increases in specific aeroallergens.
+Examples include Alternaria, and birch, grass, and ragweed pollens.

 Useful questions to consider when establishing a diagnosis of asthma are described in Figure 2-1.